 Our Quick Analysis of the Royal Caribbean Deluxe Beverage Package

 If we look at our breakdown from a recent cruise, the answer for us is yes.
-We tracked all beverages consumed, per day, per drink category, to determine the value of getting the drink package.
+For instance, we tracked all beverages consumed, per day, per drink category, to determine the value of getting the drink package.

 Of course, the drink package prices do vary.
-The pre-cruise sales and promotions vary as well.
-This also does not account for the fact that being Diamond members, we are entitled to three free drinks a night.
+Likewise, the pre-cruise sales and promotions vary as well.
+Likewise, this also does not account for the fact that being Diamond members, we are entitled to three free drinks a night.
 However, the bottom line for us is convenience not necessarily cost savings.